utiasDSL/safe-control-gym/README.md

             - 'initial_state_randomization'     Distributions of the randomized additive error on the initial pose
             - 'inertial_prop_randomization'     Distributions of the randomized additive error on the inertial properties
             - 'gates_and_obs_randomization'     Distributions of the randomized additive error on the gates and obstacles positions
-            - 'disturbances'                    Distributions of the dynamics and input disturbances's
+            - 'disturbances'                    Distributions of the dynamics and input disturbances

             - 'symbolic_model'                  CasADi's 3D quadrotor dynamics
             - 'symbolic_constraints'            CasADi's constraints